mvysny/karibu-migration/README.md

 * `setExpandRatio()`: replace with either `expand()` (if the expand ratio is 1) or `setFlexGrow()`
 * `addComponentsAndExpand()`: replace with `addAndExpand()`

+A compatibility replacement components are coming, as a Vaadin Pro feature (TBA).

 ## Label

 `Label` is no longer a `Div` but an actual `<label>` element.
 Usually the best approach is